data-fair/data-fair/doc/pages/user-guide/datasets-en.md

 ---

-On Data Fair, a dataset corresponds to an uploaded [file](./user-guide/file-formats) or an [incremental or virutal source](./user-guide/import-dataset) whith metadata filled in.
+On Data Fair, a dataset corresponds to an uploaded [file](./user-guide/file-formats) or an [editable or virutal source](./user-guide/import-dataset) whith metadata filled in.

 By default, all uploaded data is private on your account.
 You can work with your team using an [organization](./user-guide/organisation) account.